dmz44/Robotics_Assignment_1/README.md

 The options are defined in turtlebot3_cartographer/config/turtlebot3_lds_2d.lua file.
 (Note: Exact file name and file location might differ.)
 For more details about each option, please refer to the Cartographer ROS official documentation.

+**Note that some slam parameter changes might break your simulation.**

 * `MAP_BUILDER.use_trajectory_builder_2d`
     * This option sets the type of SLAM.